 Practical tips for Wyoming renters and landlords

 Tenants: pay rent on time and in a traceable way (check, money order, or electronic payment with a receipt).
-If you are charged a fee that is not in your lease or seems excessive, raise it in writing.
+If you are charged a fee that is not in your lease or that seems excessive, dispute it in writing and keep the copy.
+Do not let it sit unpaid on the assumption it cannot hurt you.

-Landlords: put the late-fee amount, timing, and any grace period plainly in the lease, and keep the fee reasonable so it holds up if challenged.
+Landlords: put the late-fee amount, timing, and any grace period plainly in the lease, keep the fee reasonable so it holds up if challenged, and serve the W.S.
+1-21-1003 notice properly.
+Skipping notice is the fastest way to lose an FED case.

 Keep records of every payment and every notice.
 In an FED case, documentation usually decides the outcome.

 This is general information, not legal advice.
-Wyoming law changes, county courts can apply rules differently, and your lease may contain terms that shift your rights.
-If you are facing eviction, a large disputed balance, or a fee that feels punitive, it is worth confirming the current Wyoming statutes or talking with a Wyoming attorney or a legal aid organization before you act.
+Wyoming law changes, and your lease may contain terms that shift your rights.
+If you are facing eviction, a large disputed balance, or a fee that feels punitive, read the current statute yourself at the Wyoming Legislative Service Office or the Wyoming Judicial Branch eviction page, or talk with a Wyoming attorney or a legal aid organization before you act.

 Frequently asked questions